Transaction Signing

 View this page for | |

-For more information about creating a transaction from the Web App/backend integration, refer to the bcauthorize endpoint.
+For Client Initiated Backchannel Authentication (CIBA) integrations and more information about creating a transaction using a Web App/backend integration, refer to the bcauthorize endpoint in the HID authentication platform documentation.

-The mobile application signs a transaction as follows:
+The integrating application signs a transaction as follows:

 1. Create an instance of the HIDDevice (HIDDeviceFactory.newInstance).